Troubleshooting Edge VM Configuration Mismatch Alarm in UI

 }

-• If "node_deployment_state" is still a mismatch, then there is really a mismatch between the Edge node MP intent and realized Edge node configuration on CLI or vCenter.
+• If "node_deployment_state" still shows a mismatch, there is a discrepancy between the Edge node MP intent and the realized Edge node configuration in the CLI or vCenter.

-Case 2: Alarm is resolved from Edge-MP vertical side, but not resolved from Alarm Framework side
+Case 2: Alarm is resolved from the Edge-MP vertical side, but not resolved from the Alarm Framework side

 • Check output of Edge transport node state api: GET https://<manager-ip>/api/v1/transport-nodes/<edge-uuid>/state